merlinlang/merlin/README.md

 | FOR BY N — iterate in chunks | ✓ | ✗ | ✗ | ✗ |
 | Libraries (FINANCE, STATS, HTML...) | ✓ | ✗ | ✗ | ✗ |
 | Zero backend for complex logic | ✓ | ✗ | ✗ | ✗ |

+> The pipeline column deserves emphasis: any of the 300+ built-in operators,
+> any module from any library (HTML, FINANCE, RESTAURANTE...) and any module
+> you create — all work in the pipeline automatically.
+No registration needed.

 ---